 Not all websites are made to be equal.
 Some are built using pre-existing themes and templates, and others are custom built from the ground up.
 Knowing what you’re getting before kicking off your project is crucial.
-All too often, we see companies unknowingly compare apples to oranges when they are initially selecting an agency.
+All too often, we see companies unknowingly compare apples to oranges when they are initially selecting a web development and design agency.
 It’s easy to get hung up on the cost and forget about the difference in quality between your cheapest quote and your most expensive one.

 Ask for input on quality

 There are a lot of agencies out there and each has its own standard of quality.
 Ask the agencies you are interviewing for their perspective on templates versus custom websites.
 What is the difference in quality between the two?
 What do these agencies see as being the pros and cons to both options?

 Did they quote you on a template website or a custom one?
 Make sure you know.
 We’ve seen companies commit to a quote, only to realize later that the agency purchased and set up a template.
 If they had known, they would have selected a different agency from the start.

 Time and budget constraints are the most common reasons for choosing a template.
 There are some cases where a template could be considered, but it’s likely these templates were built with an objective different than yours.

 Time consuming: It depends on the nature of the change, but often changes to a template can take more time than changes to a custom website.
 Your new big idea (e.g. new feature, layout change, etc.) may not work within the limitations and restrictions of the template.